srstevenson/vim-picker/README.md

 1. A shell command that generates a newline-separated list of candidates to pass to the fuzzy selector.
 The shell command can utilise pipes to chain commands together.
 2. A Vim command, such as `edit` or `tjump`.
-The item selected by the user is passed to this Vim command as a single argument.
+The item selected in the fuzzy selector is passed to this Vim command as a single argument.

 The two functions are equivalent, except that `picker#File()` escapes the user's selection for use as a filename (for passing to Vim commands such as `:edit`)